Sphereon-Opensource/OID4VC/README.md

 corresponding OAuth 2.0 based authorization mechanisms (see [RFC6749]) that a Wallet uses to obtain authorization to receive verifiable credentials.
 W3C formats as well as other Credential formats are supported.
 This allows existing OAuth 2.0 deployments and OpenID Connect OPs (see [OpenID.Core]) to extend their service and become Credential Issuers.
-It also allows new applications built using Verifiable Credentials to utilize OAuth 2.0 as integration and interoperability layer.
+It also allows new applications built using Verifiable Credentials to utilize OAuth 2.0 as an integration and interoperability layer.
 This package provides holder/wallet support to interact with OpenID4VCI capable Issuer systems.

-Next to the client and issuer, there is also a common package, which has all the types and payloads shared between the client and issuer.
+In addition to the client and issuer, there is also a common package, which has all the types and payloads shared between the client and issuer.

 # Packages
 There are 2 main packages in this mono-repository